shockbytes/EmgFramework/README.md

 ## Open points

+#### Test class (Experimental)
+During a meeting there came the need for a test class.
+This is just an experimental feature.
+An abstract base class, which provides name of the test subject with a date as well (maybe some more advanced details of the subject).
+A pipes-and-filters architecture is exerted.
+People should be capable to easily create new test cases by just drag and drop items of a predefined category (filtering (different filter in row), transformation (also in the frequency domain, resample item), data sink (send the data somewhere, plot or file, or algorithm)).
+The UI is not mandatory, but it would be an impressive detail.

 ### Major
+* Support for **Test classes**
 * Support **Muscle Fatigue detection** as a Tool
 * ~~Support Peak detection~~
 * ~~Support **BluetoothClient**~~